patferguson/solitaire-react/README.md

 `foreman start -f Procfile.dev -p 3000`

+## Building the project for deployment

+*This section is WIP*

+Run `yarn run build` from the *client/* directory to generate a *build/* folder containing the compiled project assets, these static files may then be served via a HTTP server for access by end users on the web.

 ## References & Acknowledgements
 The React component of this project was created using a base of Facebook's [create-react-app](https://github.com/facebookincubator/create-react-app).